Sep102/brew-desc/README.md

 ## Installation

-Download and put the file `brew-desc.rb` anywhere in your `$PATH`.
+Download and put the file `brew-desc.rb` anywhere in your `$PATH`, and make it executable.
+For example:

+    mv brew-desc.rb ~/bin
+    chmod +x ~/bin/brew-desc.rb

 Leave the name as is; Homebrew knows how to find it.

 ## Contributing